Private rent and tenancies

 - basic repairing obligations

-From 1 April 2013, any deposit taken in connection with a private tenancy must be protected in a tenancy deposit scheme:
+Any deposit taken in connection with a private tenancy since 1 April 2013 must be protected in a tenancy deposit scheme:

 - within 14 days of the landlord receiving the deposit

-- within 28 days of receipt of the deposit, the landlord must supply details to the tenant of the scheme in which the deposit is protected
+- within 28 days of receipt of the deposit, the landlord must give details to the tenant of the scheme in which the deposit is protected

 There have been a number of recent changes affecting landlords and tenants in the private sector.
 You can find out more in the following link: